Why Physician Outreach?

 - Define next steps

-After the visit, record all pertinent information in the tracker.
+After the visit, record all pertinent information in a tracker.

 Tracking Your Success

-You have everything you need to be successful, but what does that success actually look like?
+You have everything you need to be successful.
+But what does that success look like?

-The Physician Outreach Calculator gives you the ability to estimate the projected revenue of your physician-outreach efforts.
-The calculator takes into account the actual figures associated with your practice to illustrate what’s possible.
+The Physician Outreach Calculator estimates the projected revenue of your physician-outreach efforts.
+The calculator uses figures from your practice to illustrate what’s possible.

-To start, we need to factor in our touch points, that is, every effort associated with bringing in a new referral:
+To start, factor in your touchpoints; that is, every effort associated with bringing in a new referral: